griffithlab/civicpy/docs/civic.rst

    .. attribute:: evidence_direction

-      A string indicating whether the evidence statement supports or refutes the clinical significance of an event.
+      One of 'Supports', 'Does Not Support' or 'N/A', indicating whether the evidence statement supports or refutes the clinical significance of an event.
+The evidence_direction is 'N/A' for Predisposing evidence items.

    .. attribute:: evidence_level